code-not-found/code-not-found.github.io/_posts/sping-ws/2017-05-01-spring-ws-mutual-authentication-example.md

 }
 ```

-# Setup HTTPS on the Server
+# Setup the Server Keystore and Truststore

 As our web service runs on Spring Boot, we just need to configure the [underlying web server with the correct parameters](http://docs.spring.io/spring-boot/docs/current/reference/html/howto-embedded-servlet-containers.html#howto-configure-ssl).
 This is done via the [Spring boot web properties](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html).